Fraser Coast Regional Council

 About the Region

-The Fraser Coast is a mix of stunning landscapes, islands, cities and towns.
+The Fraser Coast is located within the Great Sandy Biosphere, which is part of a world network of Biosphere Reserves.
+It's also a mix of stunning landscapes, islands, cities and towns.

 From Fraser Island - the world's largest sand island to the heritage streetscapes of Maryborough; from the rich farmlands of Tiaro, to the sheltered waters of Hervey Bay, one of Australia's most popular beach destinations, from old mining villages to peaceful seaside retreats set on the shoreline of the Great Sandy Strait.